itekhi/tailwindcss-fully-fluid/README.md

 There are 3 ways you can add more sizes:

-1. You can extend tailwind's `spacing`, `fontSize` or `borderRadius` properties.
+1. (Recommended) You can extend tailwind's `spacing`, `fontSize` or `borderRadius` properties.

-    I recommend this one, because this way you will get the normal classes + fluid sizes (plugin will calculate and add these values).
+    This way you will get the normal classes + fluid sizes (plugin will calculate and add these values).

     You can set any values to the keys.
 But I recommend you to stick with tailwind's intervals of values.
 For example for `fontSize`, take 2 last values: `8xl: 6rem` and `9xl: 8rem`, the interval is `2rem`, so add it to the last value `8rem` and voila you have the `10xl: 10rem`.